-- 1. A caregiver should first contact the principal or assistant principal to discuss concerns.
-The principal or assistant principal will work with the caregiver to address and resolve the issue. - 2.
+- 1. A caregiver should first contact the leadership team to discuss concerns.
+The administrative team will work with the caregiver to address and resolve the issue. - 2.
 If a caregiver has reached out to their child's principal but still feels concerns have not been resolved, the parent should then contact the BACS CEO. - 3.
-BACS leadership will listen to the caregiver's concern and contact the campus to 1) inform the Principal that the parent contacted BACS leadership regarding the issue, 2) share the caregiver's concern, and 3) ask the principal to make a second attempt to identify a solution. - If a caregiver still feels the issue is not resolved after the school makes a second attempt, BACS leadership will work directly with the caregiver to attempt to resolve the issue.
+BACS leadership will listen to the caregiver's concern and contact the campus to 1) inform the Principal that the parent contacted BACS leadership regarding the issue, 2) share the caregiver's concern, and 3) ask the principal to make a second attempt to identify a solution. - 4.
+If a caregiver still feels the issue is not resolved after the school makes a second attempt, BACS leadership will work directly with the caregiver to attempt to resolve the issue.